amarnadh19/books/Azurearchitecute.md

 #### Automate:

 Automation of manual activities reduces operational cost, minimizes error introduced by manual steps and provides consistency between environments.

+## Design choices

+In an ideal architecutre, you would build the most secure high-performance highly available, and efficient environment possible.

+***